hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

 ## After Meeting Important Plot NPC

-- [ ] To get the a plot driven item, you need to go to Renansula Hollow after revisiting Aspio and speak with Elf Looking NPC as Judith (PS3 and Definitive Edition)
+- [ ] To get the plot driven item, you need to go to Renansula Hollow after revisiting Aspio and speak with Elf Looking NPC as Judith (PS3 and Definitive Edition)

 ## Renansula Hollow